7 Steps to Grow Your LinkedIn Company Page Followers

 Here’s Think Bespoke’s promise:

-‘For LinkedIn tips and insights to assist your career and business, please follow Think Bespoke’s LinkedIn Company Page’.
+‘For LinkedIn news and and insights to assist your professional journey, please follow Think Bespoke’s LinkedIn Company Page’.

 Your promise should inform the content you post.
 And please remember to post content from other sources, not just your own.
 This is a fundamental rule of content marketing and a step often missed by organisations keen to get there message out there on LinkedIn.
 The goal is to add value to your followers and remain top of mind and a source of useful information in their newsfeed.